East Linton Station

 The initial phase of work involves piling for the foundations of the station platforms.
 This has to be at nights for safety reasons and will take place on Saturday and Sunday nights through February and March.

-The proposals are the for the development of a new station for East Linton.
+We are constructing a new station and station car park for East Linton.

 Were local residents involved in the planning process?